 - Lay the lemon slices on the dehydrator rack.
 It’s okay if they touch, so put them close together.

-- Dehydrate the slices on low or at 125°F degrees for about 10 hours.
+- Dehydrate the slices on low or at 125°F for about 16-18 hours.
 The slices should easily snap in half when they’re fully dry.

 Dried Lemon Zest